No Mercy (2005): Storylines

-Nine professional wrestling matches were featured on the event's card, which were planned with predetermined outcomes by WWE's script writers.
-The buildup to these matches and scenarios that took place before, during and after the event were also planned by the script writers.
-The event featured wrestlers and other talent from WWE's SmackDown! brand, a storyline expansion in which WWE assigned its employees.
-Wrestlers portrayed either a villainous or fan favorite gimmick, an on-screen character, for the entertainment of the audience.
+The event included nine matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the SmackDown! brand, while storylines were produced on WWE's weekly television show, SmackDown!.

 The main rivalry heading into No Mercy was between Batista and Eddie Guerrero over the World Heavyweight Championship.
-On the September 16 episode of SmackDown!, Palmer Cannon, a miscellaneous on-screen authority figure of SmackDown!, a portrayed match maker and rules enforcer, announced that Guerrero was the next challenger to Batista's World Heavyweight Championship.
-Guerrero, who had recently portrayed a manipulative character, came out and claimed he was now more about compassion than manipulation.
-Two weeks later, on the September 30 episode of SmackDown!, Guerrero, as part of the scripted events, accidentally hit Batista with a folding chair while attempting to hit MNM tag team member Joey Mercury.
+On the September 16 episode of SmackDown!, Palmer Canon announced that Guerrero was the next challenger to Batista's World Heavyweight Championship.
+Guerrero came out and claimed he was now more about compassion than manipulation.
+Two weeks later, on the September 30 episode of SmackDown!, Guerrero accidentally hit Batista with a folding chair while attempting to hit MNM tag team member Joey Mercury.
 The following week, Batista showed Guerrero the footage of him hitting Batista last week.
-Batista, as part of their storyline, then proclaimed that he would hurt Guerrero if he were to revert to his villainous character.
+Batista then proclaimed that he would hurt Guerrero if he were to become manipulative again.

 The feud between The Undertaker and Randy Orton and "Cowboy" Bob Orton began at SummerSlam.
-At the event, Randy faced off against Undertaker.
+At SummerSlam, Randy faced off against The Undertaker.
 During the match, "Cowboy" Bob (disguised as a fan) came into the ring and interrupted the match.
-Following this, Randy pinned Undertaker after he jumped and pulled Undertaker's head down over his shoulders, a move dubbed the RKO, to win.
+Following this, Randy pinned The Undertaker after an RKO to win.
 After the match, Randy peeled off the latex mask of the fan and revealed him to be his father, "Cowboy" Bob.
-On the September 16 episode of SmackDown!, Undertaker defeated Randy.
+On the September 16 episode of SmackDown!, The Undertaker defeated Randy.
 During the match, "Cowboy" Bob drove a U-Haul truck down to the ring and unloaded a casket.
-As Undertaker went to put Randy inside the casket, he opened it and found a mannequin of himself inside.
-Despite this distraction, Undertaker pinned Randy after he hit him with the Tombstone Piledriver.
+As The Undertaker went to put Randy inside the casket, he opened it and found a mannequin of himself inside.
+Despite this distraction, The Undertaker pinned Randy after he hit him with the Tombstone Piledriver.
 The following week, druids wheeled out a casket.
-Undertaker appeared on the TitanTron and urged The Ortons to look inside.
+The Undertaker appeared on the TitanTron and urged The Ortons to look inside.
 The Ortons opened the casket and found mannequins of themselves inside.
-Undertaker then proclaimed that this would be their fate at No Mercy.
+The Undertaker then proclaimed that this would be their fate at No Mercy.

 At the previous SmackDown! brand pay-per-view event, The Great American Bash, The Legion of Doom (Road Warrior Animal and Heidenreich) defeated MNM (Joey Mercury and Johnny Nitro) to win the WWE Tag Team Championship.
 After both teams got involved in a storyline between Melina (Melina Perez), who was also a member of MNM, and Christy Hemme, The Legion of Doom and Hemme versus MNM was announced for No Mercy.